learn-co-curriculum/react-hooks-react-router-code-along/README.md

 we can only provide a link to our "Love for soils" homepage.
 Users are then required to interact with our application to see the favorite soil list.

-Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of our favorite soils by using the URL `www.loveforsoils.com/favorites`.
+Because our personal opinion on the best soils is so important, we want to allow users to go straight to this list of our favorite soils by using the URL `www.loveforsoils.com/favorites`.
 Enter **React Router**: a routing library for **React** that allows us to link to specific URLs and conditionally render components depending on which URL is displayed.

-As mentioned in the previous reading, **React Router** enables _client-side routing_ which allows us to render different portions of our webpage using the [browser's History API](https://reactrouter.com/en/main/start/concepts#history-and-locations) instead of making requests to our server for a new webpage.
-Instead, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
-This is essential for routing in any React application, as we only have a single HTML file to serve - that's the nature of an SPA.
+As mentioned in the previous lesson, **React Router** enables _client-side routing_ which allows us to render different portions of our webpage using the [browser's History API](https://reactrouter.com/en/main/start/concepts#history-and-locations) instead of making requests to our server for a new webpage.
+With client-side routing, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
+This is essential for routing in any React application, as we only have a single HTML file to serve — that's the nature of an SPA.

->**Note** Some web development frameworks that use and expand upon React, like
->`Next.js`, handling routing and rendering a little differently, and start to
->depart from React's traditional client-side SPA implementation. `Remix`, which
->is the React based framework that maintains React Router, still uses React
->Router to handle its routing, but the underlying rendering and re-rendering of
->the application is handled a little differently.
-When we build a React project
->outside of these additional frameworks, React Router will perform client-side
->routing in the way we described above.

 To demonstrate some of the key features of React Router, we have an exercise to code along with.
-We'll be making a _very_ simple social media app - let's dive into it!
+We'll be making a _very_ simple social media app — let's dive into it!

 ## Code Along

 ### Setting up our Main Route

 To get started, clone down this repo and run `npm install`.
+Then run `npm run server` to start your `json-server` and `npm start` to open the application in your browser.

 If you open up `src/index.js`, you will see that we are currently rendering our `Home` component, which will serve as the homepage of our application. `Home` is